roc-ket-cod-er/CustomDevBoard/journal.md

 ## Day 3: A bit of studying (May 27)

 Just a did some studying of the schematics of the rp2350.
 I also thought of adding an H-bridge, so that you don't have to worry about external wiring.
+I also did some pcb desing, mainly with the flash.

 **HOURS COMPLETED: 1 (*TOTAL:11.5*)**